 In North Carolina, for example, the state has taken deliberate steps to expand education choice to more parents.
 These steps include lifting caps on the number of allowed charter schools, creating a voucher program for low-income families, offering tuition assistance for parents of children with special needs, and expanding opportunities for homeschoolers.

-As a result of these efforts, enrollment this year in the state’s traditional public schools declined by more than 5,000 students, while those enrolled in home-schools, charter schools, and private schools increased by almost 24,000 children.
+As a result of these efforts, enrollment this year in N. Carolina’s traditional public schools declined by more than 5,000 students, while those enrolled in home-schools, charter schools, and private schools increased by almost 24,000 children.

 Today, parents are glimpsing the possibilities of real education choice measures that put them back in charge of their children’s education.
-After decades of weakening parental empowerment, in which mass schooling has steadily consumed more of a child’s time than ever before, parents are reclaiming their essential role in guiding their children’s education.
+After decades of weakening parental empowerment, in which mass schooling has steadily consumed more of a child’s time than ever before, parents are beginning to reclaim their essential role in guiding their children’s education.